 Fair value is the price that would be received upon the sale of an asset in an orderly transaction between market participants at the measurement date.
-Fair value measurements are based upon observable and unobservable inputs.
+Invested assets recorded at fair value are measured and classified in accordance with a three-tier fair value hierarchy based on observable and unobservable inputs.
 Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect our view of market assumptions in the absence of observable market information.
-We classify and disclose all invested assets carried at fair value in one of the following three categories:
+We classify and disclose all invested assets carried at fair value in one of the following three levels:

-• Level 1.
+Level 1.
 Quoted prices for identical instruments in active markets.
-Level 1 primarily consists of financial instruments whose value is based on quoted market prices in active markets, such as exchange-traded common stocks and actively traded mutual fund investments;
+Level 1 consists of financial instruments whose value is based on quoted market prices in active markets, such as exchange-traded common stocks and actively traded mutual fund investments;

 - Level 2.
 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable in active markets.
 Level 2 includes those financial instruments that are valued using industry-standard pricing methodologies, models or other valuation methodologies.
 Various inputs are considered in deriving the fair value of the underlying financial instrument, including interest rate and yield curves, credit spread, and foreign exchange rates.
 All significant inputs are observable, or derived from observable information in the marketplace or are supported by observable levels at which transactions are executed in the marketplace.
-Financial instruments in this category primarily include: certain public and private corporate fixed-maturity and equity securities; government or agency securities; certain mortgage- and asset-backed securities and bifurcated conversion options; and - Level 3.
+Financial instruments in this category primarily include: certain public and private corporate fixed-maturity and equity securities; government or agency securities; and certain mortgage- and asset-backed securities; and - Level 3.
 Valuations derived from valuation techniques in which one or more significant inputs are unobservable.
 Level 3 consists of financial instruments whose fair value is estimated based on industry-standard pricing methodologies and models using significant inputs not based on, nor corroborated by, readily available market information.
 Valuations for this category primarily consist of non-binding broker quotes.
-Financial instruments in this category primarily include less liquid mortgageand asset-backed securities.
+Financial instruments in this category primarily include less liquid mortgageand asset-backed securities and equity securities.

-As of each reporting period, all assets and liabilities recorded at fair value are classified in their entirety based on the lowest level of input (Level 3 being the lowest) that is significant to the fair value measurement.
+As of each reporting period, all assets and liabilities recorded at fair value are classified in their entirety based on the lowest level of input (Level 3 being the lowest in the hierarchy) that is significant to the fair value measurement.
 Significant levels of estimation and judgment are required to determine the fair value of certain of our investments.
 The factors influencing these estimations and judgments are subject to change in subsequent reporting periods.